A near-infrared morphological comparison of high-redshift submm and radio galaxies: massive star-forming discs vs relaxed spheroids: Results

 \subsection{Scalengths and luminosity profiles}

 The original $K$-band images, the resulting best fitting axi-symmetric model, and the residual images are presented in Appendix A (Fig. A1 for the radio galaxies, and Fig. A2 for the sub-millimetre galaxies).
-The best-fitting values for the model parameters are summarized in Table 2.
+The best-fitting values for the model parameters are summarized in Table 2, where it can be seen that statistically acceptable axisymmetric fits were achieved for all galaxies.

 A rather clear separation is found in the sizes and luminosity profiles of these two classes of galaxy, as can be seen from inspection of Table \ref{tabmodel}.
 The high-redshift radio galaxies emerge as moderately-large dynamically-relaxed ellipticals, while the sub-millimetre sources appear better described as disc galaxies.
 A comparison of the S\'{e}rsic indices is presented in Fig. \ref{histsersic}.
 The 13/15 sub-millimetre galaxies with reliable modelling results (i.e. excluding N2\,850.2 and N2\,850.6 which have $r_{1/2} < 2$\,kpc) possess S\'{e}rsic values peaked at $n=1$, and confined to the range $1<n<2.5$.
 The S\'{e}rsic indices of the 11/13 reliably-modelled radio galaxies (i.e. excluding 1120+057 and 1602-174; see below) are in the range $2.5<n<5.75$ and peaked around $n=4$, corresponding to a de Vaucouleurs luminosity profile.
 The distribution of half-light radii is shown in Fig. \ref{histhalf}.
 Sub-millimetre galaxy scale-lengths are clearly peaked around $r_{1/2}\sim3$\,kpc, while the radio galaxies are spread over a larger range, and are systematically larger (with an average $r_{1/2}=8$\,kpc).
 These results are discussed further in Section 7.